+In this article, let us understand how to use glue stick on 3d printer.
 The biggest difficulty faced by people while 3D printing is making sure that their models stick to the print bed.
 Adhesion is crucial to avoid movement during printing otherwise your models will end up being curled or warped.
 This is why most 3D printer manufacturers recommend the use of a glue stick to avoid print failures.
-But for this, you must know how to use a glue stick on a 3D printer.

 What is 3D printing?